VirtualFlyBrain/VFB2/content/en/docs/Data/EM/_index.md

 ---

 Virtual Fly Brain brings together data from multiple [electron microscopy (EM) resources](/docs/resources/), providing access to high-resolution neuroanatomical datasets.
 These datasets include complete EM volumes of Drosophila brains and ventral nerve cords, neuron reconstructions, connectivity information and neurotransmitter predictions.
-Data can be visualised using the web browser or accessed programmatically via APIs.
+Data can be visualised using the web browser or accessed programmatically via [APIs](/docs/apis/).

-## Datasets Hosted by VFB

-Virtual Fly Brain (VFB) hosts several CATMAID instances for exploring connectomic reconstruction data.
-These datasets provide access to neuroanatomical data from various Drosophila electron microscopy projects.
-Full details are available on our hosted pages:

-### Adult full CNS
-- BANC (Brain and Nerve Cord)

-### Adult Brain
-- FlyWire FAFB (Full Adult Fly Brain)
-- [CATMAID FAFB (Full Adult Fly Brain)](/hosted/fafb-catmaid/) - Complete EM volume of an adult Drosophila melanogaster brain with manually traced neurons
-- Hemibrain
-- Optic-lobe

-### Adult VNC
-- MANC (Male Adult Nerve Cord)
-- [FANC (Female Adult Nerve Cord)](/hosted/fanc-catmaid/) - Adult female ventral nerve cord with reconstructions in both original and template space

-### Larval full CNS
-- [L1EM (First Instar Larva)](/hosted/l1em-catmaid/) - Complete EM volume of a Drosophila first instar larva brain with manually traced neurons

-## Comparison Table
+## Comparison Table of Integrated Datasets

 The table below summarises EM datasets that have been integrated into VFB, including the portion of the organism covered (`Anatomy`), the resource(s) where the original data can be found, The level of reconstruction (sparse or dense) and the original publication for the dataset.